BishopFox/BrokenHill/README.md

 * Extensive command-line interface
 * Supports many more model families, most of which are available in sizes small enough to run on an RTX 4090
-  * Original authors' proof-of-concept:
+  * Zou, Wang, Carlini, Nasr, Kolter, and Fredrikson's proof-of-concept:
-    * Falcon (too large for the attack on an RTX 4090)
     * GPT-J (too large for the attack on an RTX 4090)
     * GPT Neo X (base model is too large for the attack on an RTX 4090)
 	* Guanaco (too large for the attack on an RTX 4090)